drupalway/vmgen/app/drupal_vm/provisioning/roles/geerlingguy.php/README.md

 _Note: If you're using Debian/Ubuntu, you also need to install `libapache2-mod-fastcgi` (for cgi/PHP-FPM) or `libapache2-mod-php7.0` (or a similar package depending on PHP version) if you want to use `mod_php` with Apache._

+    php_packages_extra: []

+A list of extra PHP packages to install without overriding the default list.

     php_enable_webserver: true

 If your usage of PHP is tied to a web server (e.g. Apache or Nginx), leave this default value.
 If you are using PHP server-side or to run some small application, set this value to `false` so this role doesn't attempt to interact with a web server.